filakhtov/gentoo-use-docs/sys-block/parted.md

 Pass the `--enable-selinux` option to the configure script.
 Link the `libparted` library against the `libselinux` and the `libsepol` libraries.

 This flag should only ever be toggled system-wide, e.g. as part of a SELinux-enabled Portage profile.

-### static-libs
-Pass the `--enable-static` option to the configure script.
-Build and install a statically linked version of the `libparted` library.

-This flag should only be enabled if there is a need for the static library.